Wildland fire suppression for the State of New Jersey covering Middlesex and Monmouth Counties in Central New Jersey

 NJFFS FIRE TOWER STAFFING

-Division B & C fire towers are DOWN today
+Division A, B & C fire towers are DOWN today

 CURRENT NJ WILDFIRE ACTIVITY